 The school district will make reasonable efforts to notify families when meal account balances are low.
 Additionally, the school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 The school district will coordinate communications with families to resolve the matter of unpaid charges.
-Families will be notified of an outstanding negative balance once the negative balance reaches \$15.00 per student.
-Families will be notified via a note sent home with the student or email from the school district.
-Once a negative balance reaches \$25.00 per student, a letter will be mailed home detailing the negative balance.
+Families will be notified by email when the meal account reaches \$10.00.
 Negative balances of more than \$50.00 per student, not paid prior to 1st of the month will be turned over to the superintendent or superintendent's designee for collection.
 Options will include: collection agencies, small claims court, or any other legal method permitted by law.
 Families with individual negative balances exceeding negative \$150.00 will set up a payment plan with the approval of the Business Manager and Superintendent, which may allow them to purchase school meals.